filipeclduarte/filipeclduarte.github.io/_posts/2020-12-06-EvolutionaryComputating.md

 What is evolutionary computing?

 It is a subfield of Computational intelligence which studies algorithms inspired by nature.
-There are two main inspirations: i) Darwinian Theory of Evolution, and ii) Genetics.
+There are two main inspirations: i) Darwin’s Theory of Evolution, and ii) Genetics.

 The following are the problems we can solve using evolutionary algorithms: